hetznercloud/terraform-provider-hcloud/website/docs/d/primary_ip.md

 Provides details about a Hetzner Cloud Primary IP.

 This resource can be useful when you need to determine a Primary IP ID based on the IP address.

+Side note:

+If a server is getting created, it has to have a primary ip.
+If a server is getting created without defining primary ips, two of them (one ipv4 and one ipv6) getting created & attached.
-Currently, primary IPs can only be attached to servers.
+Currently, Primary IPs can be only attached to servers.

 ## Example Usage